DevAldrete/ZecretlyClient/README.md

 ## 📄 License

-ZecretlyClient is licensed under the MIT License.
+ZecretlyClient is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

 ---